TumeloMkwambe/eWits/README.md

 ## Deployment

-The application is deployed on Azure.
+The application is deployed on Vercel.
 You can access the live site at the following link:

 - [Live Site](https://demo-app-two-snowy.vercel.app/) (insert link to deployed site)